mohseenrm/marko.nvim/README.md

 1. Clear all existing global marks
 2. Loads global marks from config that match your current directory
+3. Expands paths that start with `~` to full absolute paths
-3. Set those global marks in the appropriate files
+4. Set those global marks in the appropriate files
+5. Automatically adjusts line numbers if they're outside the valid range for a file

 When you exit Neovim, your current global marks are saved automatically.
+The plugin handles both absolute and relative paths, automatically expanding home directory references (`~`) to ensure proper mark restoration across different environments.

 ## Features Explained